 - Nausea or vomiting.

 These symptoms may represent a serious problem that is an emergency.
 Do not wait to see if the symptoms will go away.
 Get medical help right away.
-Call your local emergency services (999 in the Malaysia) Do not drive yourself to the hospital.
+Call your local emergency services.
+Do not drive yourself to the hospital.

 - Cholesterol plaques increase your risk for heart attack and stroke.
 Work with your health care provider to keep your cholesterol levels in a healthy range.